Table of contents

 Ultimately, the financial institution will have to accept the surveyors report and so you will most likely use one recommended by them or by an independent surveyor like TINSA that is well known and has links with most of the financial institutions.
 You can find a list of suitable English-speaking architects in Spain.

-To ensure that the particulars of the property are correct i.e. the identity of the current owner(s), the mortgage charges and any other encumbrances that currently exist on the property and the existence of any court judgments affecting the property etc it is necessary to check with the property register at the local town hall where the property is located.
+To ensure that the particulars of the property are correct i.e. the identity of the current owner(s), the mortgage charges and any other encumbrances that currently exist on the property and the existence of any court judgments affecting the property etc it is necessary to check with the land registry office, usually located at the local town hall where the property is located.

 If you do this yourself the cost is a nominal administration charge of approx. €10.

 14. What is an nie number and how do i get one?